oluwasegunowa/securrency/README.md

 Microservices
 -----------------------------------------------
-I was able to come up with 2 Mincro services;
+I was able to come up with 2 Micro services;

 1. Identity Service which handles the authentication of users of the API
-3. WalletManager.API -> This API handles uploading of wallet, tranasction discovery and retrieving of transactions.
+2. WalletManager.API -> This API handles uploading of wallet, tranasction discovery and retrieving of transactions.

 For both documentation and testing of the API, I have configured Swagger documentation.
 You can also make use of Postman.